History of the Minimum Wage Law

 It was not until the Fair Labor Standards Act of 1938 was passed in the U.S. that a national minimum wage standard was set for most workers in the public and private sector.

 The law for minimum wage in the US is mandated by FLSA guidelines and the current minimum wage standard is $7.25/ hour.
+These changes were mandated by the 2007 Fair Minimum Wage Act, which also extended the law to American territories like American Samoa and Puerto Rico.

 Some states have yet to set a minimum wage law.
 These states include Alabama, Louisiana, Mississippi, South Carolina, and Tennessee.
 Other states require employers to pay even more than the $7.25/ hour while other state standards are less than national standards.
 In cases where an employee is subject to both state and federal laws, the employee is entitled to the higher of the two.